eeshajain1/backend/README.md

-Backend and Frontend of a Messaging app app did not work properly backend and frontend worked individually but not when put toghether
+#Backend and Frontend of a Messaging app

+App did not work properly
+backend and frontend worked individually but not when put toghether